-The survival cell must be designed such that an ES with the minimum dimensions give in Drawing 6, can be fitted inside the survival cell, on the floor behind the driver's seat.
+If an ES should be installed inside the survival cell, it must be fitted on the floor behind the driver's seat.
 The volume for the ES must be isolated from the cockpit.

 In order to validate the integrity of this structure the survival cell must pass an impact test against a solid vertical barrier placed parallel to C-C. Details of the test procedure may be found in Article 16.3.